singharyan006/ads-git-session/README.md

 9. Give a suitable title to the PR
 10. Give the description about the work you did
 11. Click on Create the PR.
-## Contribution
-This repository was forked and updated by Tamizarasi Sathiyamoorthi as part of learning GitHub pull requests.